billyfryer/Pioneer-Project/README.md

 Plotting All Games.R - contains all R code needed to make all graphics and tables for this project

-Pioneer Project Paper RMD.rmd - R Markdown File used to create the pdf Billy Fryer Pioneer Project Paper
+Pioneer Project Paper RMD.rmd - R Markdown File used to create the pdf Pioneer Project Paper

 Pioneer Project Paper.pdf - PDF file that contains the output of Pioneer Project Paper RMD - a complete writeup of the project and analysis

 Pioneer League Project.Rproj - R Project File used for this study

 UCSAS Slides.ppt - Powerpoint used for presenting at the UCONN Sports Analytics Sympoisum

+Last Updated on 9/25/2021